AmberC0209/PaddleX/docs/data_annotations/cv_modules/image_feature.en.md

 ```

 ## 3. Data Format
-The dataset defined by PaddleX for image classification tasks is named **ShiTuRecDataset**, with the following organizational structure and annotation format:
+The dataset defined by PaddleX for image classification tasks is named <b>ShiTuRecDataset</b>, with the following organizational structure and annotation format:

 ```bash
 dataset_dir    # Root directory of the dataset, the directory name can be changed